thecatextremist/hufflib/README.md

 Hufflib (html url finder library) is a python library built for extracting urls out of html pages. with Hufflib You can extract general urls or specific urls with special extensions such as image urls or video urls.
-Hufflib then retrieves the urls and appends them to a list for you! <br>
+Hufflib then retrieves the urls and appends them to a list for you! <br>P.S: Hufflib is very helpful in the process of web scraping<br>

-You can additionally specify which format the image/video should be in, or you can use 'all' to display all urls. <br>
+You can additionally specify which format the image/video should be in, or you can use the 'all' option to display all of urls within the page. <br>

-Currently supported image formats: png, jpg, svg, tiff, bmp, ico. <br>
+Will find all images of the formats: png, jpg, svg, tiff, bmp, ico. <br>
-Currently supported video formats: mp4, webm, ogg, avi, mov, flv. <br>
+Will find all videoes of formats: mp4, webm, ogg, avi, mov, flv. <br>

 ## Notice:<br>
-Hufflib is not yet uploaded to pypi!
-For now, when hufflib is in it's testing stages, just copy the files to your project directory!
+Hufflib is not yet uploaded to pypi, for I am choosing to mature Hufflib more before uploading it to pypi.
+So For now, when hufflib is in it's testing stages, just copy the files to your project directory and it will work!

 ## Examples